Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products: MATERIALS AND METHODS

-As shown in Fig.~\ref{fig:logic}, the proposed solution consists of four main components: i) LTL to R-posets, where the R-posets associated with each known formula in $\varphi_{\texttt{b}_i}\in\Phi_\texttt{b}$ is generated in parallel; ii) Product of R-posets, where the product of existing R-posets is computed incrementally; iii) Task assignment, where subtasks are assigned to the agents given the temporal and spatial constraints specified in the R-posets; iv) Online adaptation, where the product of R-posets is updated given the contingent tasks, and the assignment is adjusted accordingly.
+As shown in Fig.~\ref{fig:logic}, when a new R-poset is generated, the proposed solution realizes the requirement through two main components: i) Product of R-posets, where the product of existing R-posets is computed incrementally; ii) Task assignment, where subtasks are assigned to the agents given the temporal and spatial constraints specified in the R-poset.